-Enbrel is also used to treat plaque psoriasis in adults and polyarticular juvenile idiopathic arthritis in children who are at least 2 years old.
+Enbrel is also used to treat polyarticular juvenile idiopathic arthritis in children who are at least 2 years old.

-a weak immune system, or any type of infection including a skin infection or open sores;
+a weak immune system, HIV or AIDS, tuberculosis, or any type of recurring infection;

 congestive heart failure;

-a nerve disorder such as multiple sclerosis, myelitis, or optic neuritis;
+a history of nerve disorders such as multiple sclerosis, Guillain-Barré syndrome, myelitis, or optic neuritis;

 epilepsy or other seizure disorder;